Cyprus’s

 comes into application,” the regulator commented in

-.
+the official statement.
 In case the abovementioned market participants

 submit an application for authorization in accordance with MiCAR, they must